 - Update configurations for these software’s (server config, app config)

 - Download and install application code on it

 While doing this, developers usually resolve conflicts (between packages) pin to specific versions of installed software, discover, resolve and tune configurations.

 Now what happens if this instance goes down?
 If you did not keep notes or missed noting down something, you do all that again.
 What happens if the project is paused for a while or if you work on it say 2 hours a day, you are still paying for 22 hours you are not using it.

 What if you could press a button and in 3-5 minute you can have the instance up and running with all the things you installed on it and configured correctly, and when you are done you shut it down, or if you start getting traffic, you can launch a bunch of instances with a button click and they all come up configured correctly, ready to take traffic.

-Terraform () is another alternative to Cloudformation, one major advantage of using it is that it works with multiple vendors and services.
+Terraform () is another alternative to CloudFormation, one major advantage of using it is that it works with multiple vendors and services.
 You can have your configuration in one place instead of having it with each vendor or service.
-It also has an feature called “plan” which is more like a dry run, it tells you what resources will be added, changed or modified if you run “execute” on your configuration.
-For the scope of this series, we will limit to Cloudformation and Chef.
-If you are only using AWS services, Cloudformation should be fine.
+It also has a feature called “plan” which is more like a dry run, it tells you what resources will be added, changed or modified if you run “execute” on your configuration.
+For the scope of this series, we will limit to CloudFormation and Chef.
+If you are only using AWS services, CloudFormation should be fine.

 At Logic Square Technologies, we have set up CloudFormation and Chef for a few projects, the upside of having it for our client was they could use the config file and create as many tests, staging or production environments they wanted.
 Once we delivered, we did not just give them the application code, we also gave them everything else they needed to run that code on a machine from scratch.
 They could have a working instance with click of a button.